entando/entando-docs/vuepress/docs/next/tutorials/compose/content-types-tutorial.md

 A Content Type represents or models a Content.
 Alternatively, a Content is an instance or specialization of a Content Type.

 Content Types are characterized by [Attribute Types](./content-attributes.md).
-Each Attribute Type consists of one or more properties, known as Attributes.
-An Attribute is defined by its Attribute Type.
+Each Attribute Type consists of one or more properties, known as Attributes, which are defined by their Attribute Type.

 ## Create a Content Type